wingedseahorse/packwiz-witchcraft/configs.md

 /data/origins/origin_layers/origin.json
 set `replace` to `false`

-There is one datapack that needs to be added to the global packs folder
+There is are datapacks that needs to be added to the global packs folder (same as last time except falling leaves)

+You may need to set up Voice Chat again